TSS-22/demystifying-kalman-filter/README.md

-# The myth, the Kalman, the legend: The Kalman filter
-An attempt at demystifying the Kalman filter, in order to stop making it look more complex than it is.

 TODO clarify the Xm, Xa and Xb with a better convention G and B too verify that matrix are correctly stylized in the equations